Eurofighter Typhoon procurement: Export

-Austria
+Austria (15)

 On 2 July 2002 the Austrian government announced its decision to buy the Typhoon as its new air defence aircraft, it having beaten the General Dynamics F-16 and the Saab JAS 39 Gripen in competition.
-The purchase of 18 Typhoons was agreed on 1 July 2003, and included training, logistics, maintenance and a simulator.
+The purchase of 18 Typhoons was agreed upon on 1 July 2003, and included training, logistics, maintenance and a simulator.
 On 26 June 2007 Austrian Minister for Defense Norbert Darabos announced a reduction to 15 aircraft.
 The first aircraft was delivered on 12 July 2007 and formally entered service in the Austrian Air Force.
 A 2008 report by the Austrian government oversight office, the Rechnungshof, calculated that instead of getting 18 Tranche 2 jets at a price of €109 million each, as stipulated by the original contract, the revised deal agreed by Minister Darabos meant that Austria was paying an increased unit price of €114 million for 15 partially used, Tranche 1 jets.

 Austrian prosecutors are investigating allegations that up to €100 million was made available to lobbyists to influence the original purchase decision in favour of the Eurofighter.
 By October 2013, all Typhoons in service with Austria had been upgraded to the latest Tranche 1 standard.
 In 2014, due to defense budget restrictions, there were only 12 pilots available to fly the 15 aircraft in Austria's Air Force.
 In February 2017, Austrian Defense Minister Hans Peter Doskozil accused Airbus of fraudulent intent following a probe that allegedly unveiled corruption linked to the order of Typhoon jets.

-In July 2017, the Austria Defense Ministry announced that it would be replacing all of its Typhoon aircraft by 2020.
+In July 2017, the Austrian Defense Ministry announced that it would be replacing all of its Typhoon aircraft by 2020.
 The ministry said that continued use of its Typhoons over their 30-year life–span would cost about €5 billion with the bulk being for maintenance.
 It estimated that buying a new fleet of 15 single–seat and 3 twin–seat fighters would save €2 billion over that period.
 Austria plans to explore a government-to-government sale or lease agreement to avoid a lengthy and costly tender process with a manufacturer.
 Possible replacements include the Saab Gripen and the F-16.

 The Austrian courts ended the fraud case in 2020 due to lack of evidence.